 what is not.

 “Living in Japan, I really felt like I moved into the First World,” Joi says.
 Unlike the Philippines, there is water all the time, and electricity all the time.”
 But in her travels, she only finds herself more aware of the Filipino experience, that is, the Filipino experience in a foreign land.

 Many Filipinos leave the Philippines for economic reasons.
 “There are Filipino domestic workers in Hong Kong, Filipino entertainers in Japan, and Filipino nurses in the United States.
 So those are the things that I notice.
 When I’m in Japan, I don’t write about Mt.
 Fuji, I write about the Filipino dancers in Japan.
-When I’m in the states, I don’t write about the Golden Gate, I write about the Filipinos who came before me and tried to make it in the states.
+When I’m in the States, I don’t write about the Golden Gate, I write about the Filipinos who came before me and tried to make it in the States.

 “Travel enriches me because I see things differently, I’m exposed to new ideas and cultures.
 But even as I travel, I find myself rooted even more to Philippine society.
-Like in an epic, the most traditional form of poetry, the hero goes out to search for something, encounters many struggles, dies, then is enlightened to life again.
+Like in an epic, the most traditional form of poetry, the hero goes out to search for something, encounters many struggles, dies, and then is enlightened to life again.
 This is true for many Filipinos who must leave the Philippines.
 As a writer, this is true for me too.
 I have to leave my country, in order to take root in my country.”